-India logistics / network design has been driven by statutory related requirements all this while as stated earlier and now with GST, time has come for businesses to align their design logic based on market requirements, installed base and geographies through network optimization models.
+India logistics/network design has been driven by statutory related requirements all this while as stated earlier and now with GST, the time has come for businesses to align their design logic based on market requirements, installed base and geographies through network optimization models.
 ProConnect specializes in this area and has been doing this study for its customers.
 We foresee customers shifting from own setup operations and unorganized sector towards more organized players who offer better value to their operational requirements.